Ranking factors, on page, off page, search engine optimisation – all of these terms might sound vaguely vague to your ear.

 They are important partly because they will help tell Google’s crawlers, the pieces of code that run through your website to learn what it is about, do their job more easily.
 The more you help Google determine what a given page is about, the more points you’ll score.

 The other piece of this puzzle is more user-focused.
-Every search engine aims to deliver the best possible results to any query.
+Every search engine aims to deliver the best possible results to any query as Howell’s Heating & Air Conditioning of Richmond delivers.
 When you optimise a page well, this process is made easier.

 We understand that advice like “make sure you optimise your on page elements well” sounds a lot like we’re speaking in tongues, so let’s try to break down 7 of the most important elements you can work with.